bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:17:36

 In the same way you don't know which is the change that you get in the transaction.
-I mean, you know, machine learning can probably figure this stuff out.
+I mean, machine learning can probably figure this stuff out.

 Speaker 3: 00:17:43